dhollinger/atom-linux-updater/README.md

-atom-rpm-updater
+atom-linux-updater
 ================

-A simple bash script to update the Atom text editor on RPM/YUM-based Linux distributions
+A simple bash script to update the Atom text editor on Fedora and Ubuntu Linux distributions (and their derivatives)